waterstopper/waterstopper.github.io/content/100 days/transpilers compilers interpreters.md

 But there is a considerable drawback for a compiled language.
 Every little change in the program requires recompilation of the whole module.

-Languages that are compiled: C, C++
+Languages that are compiled: C, C++, Haskell, Rust, Go

 ### Interpreter